CaderIdris/Nova-PM-InfluxDB-Export/README.md

 ### Step 2: Run setup script

-`bash setup.sh` or `./setup.sh` runs the setup script, installing the virtual environment needed to run the program
+`bash venv_setup.sh` or `./venv_setup.sh` runs the setup script, installing the virtual environment needed to run the program

 ---